grommet/grommet-vagrant/README.md

 In order to build and download boxes with vagrant you will need `http_proxy` and `https_proxy` set appropriately for your environment.

 After that install [vagrant-proxy](http://tmatilai.github.io/vagrant-proxyconf/).
 This tool updates your vagrant box with the appropriate proxy information for various tools (including git and npm).
 If you've already provisioned a box, you'll have to reprovision `vagrant provision` to get the vagrant-proxy to be good again.

+# Windows users
+If you are on windows you will likely have to deal with long path issues with your node_modules dependencies.
+As of 2015-09-04 there are no great solutions.

+If you are just over the edge of the 256 character limit, you can mount a different path and have your source code at a lower starting number of characters (say C:/dev/).

+Most promising long-term solution is running `npm@3.x` since it flattens the node_modules hierarchy.
+However there are still blocking issues dealing with call stack issues.
+You can install it with `npm install -g npm@3.x-latest` then run `hash -d npm` to reset bash's cached path to npm (you could also just logout and back in).